jaredhendrickson13/pfsense-automator/README.md

         - `--nodes` (`-n`) : Return only pfSync node IDs
         - `--iface` (`-i`) : Return only virtual IPs configured on a specific interface (e.g. `--iface=wan`) _Note: this uses the pf interface ID not the user configured ID_
         - `--subnet` (`-s`) : Return virtual IPs matching a subnet expression (e.g. `--subnet=127.0.0.1/32`) _Note: this filter matches entries that start with your expression, the more specific your expression the more specific your results will be_
+        - `--read-json` (`-rf`) : Prints CARP status data as JSON. _Note: This is useful for developers wanting to integrate pfsense-automator into their own scripts_
         - `--json=<directory_path>` : Exports virtual IP data to a JSON file given an existing directory

 - `--set-carp-maintenance`: Enables or disables CARP persistent maintenance mode. _Note: Enabling maintenance mode on the MASTER node is not recommended, command timeouts are likely to occur if you are enabling maintenance on the MASTER node_